discordjs/discord.js/packages/discord.js/DD2480-docs/coverage.md

 Manual instrumentation of the cyclomatic complexity for each function, answer these questions.

 - What is the quality of your own coverage measurement?
-Does it take into account ternary operators (condition ? yes : no) and exceptions, if available in your language?
+Does it take into account ternary operators(condition ? yes : no) and exceptions, if available in your language?

+The quality of our coverage measurement seems to be accurate.
+It takes in to account all of the branches available in the code, only counting the if statements.
+The ternary operators in JavaScript were also split into if/else statements in order to properly count the branches.
+We had no exceptions in any of your 5 functions so we did not need to meausre how the coverage would be affected by an exception.

 - What are the limitations of your tool?
 How would the instrumentation change if you modify the program?

+Our tools are made specifically for the functions we chose.
+The decision points are manually calculated and markers are put there to count the branches.
+If we were to modify the program, we would also need to modify our branch coverage checker to ensure that we are correctly counting the branch coverage.

 - If you have an automated tool, are your results consistent with the ones produced by existing tool(s)?

+We don't have an automated tool. ...?

 ### \src\structures\Attachment.js: \_patch - Carl